 The Labor Department said initial jobless claims fell by 6,000 to 312,000 in the week ending June 14, following three straight weeks of gains.
 The previous week's level was revised up to 318,000 from 317,000.

-The latest claims number came in below the average analyst estimate of 338,000.
+The number of new claims last week came in slightly below the consensus estimate of 313,000.

 First-time claims, a sign of the pace of layoffs, have been declining over the past year amid job growth that has picked up in recent months.

 The four-week moving average, which smooths weekly volatility, was 311,750, compared with a revised 315,500 the prior week.
 A year ago the moving average stood at 346,500.